Sustainable

 SOLAR POWER

-The Ithaca Bakery, in business on this site since 1910, is proud to have a 15kW grid-connected solar electric system at our store.
-The 90 panels, when installed, comprised the largest privately owned solar array in Tompkins County.
-In 2004, with assistance from the New York State Energy Research and Development Authority (NYSERDA), we turned to Renovus Energy, a local provider of renewable energy systems, to design, equip and install the system.
-As a result of the clean power it produces, roughly 22,000 pounds of carbon dioxide per year is displaced from the atmosphere—equivalent to the annual consumption of 32 mature trees.
+The Ithaca Bakery, in business since 1910, is proud to have two solar electric systems installed at our store.
+The first is a 15kW grid-connected system installed in 2004.
+With assistance from the New York State Energy Research and Development Authority (NYSERDA), the Ithaca Bakery turned to Renovous Energy, a local provider of renewable energy systems, to provide design, equipment and installation of the system.
+The carbon dioxide that is displaced from the atmosphere as a result of the clean power produced is roughly 22,000 pounds per year, or the equivalent consumption of 32 mature trees.
+The second system, completed by Renovus in December 2012 is 31.46 kW, more than double the output of the first.

-On the wall near our south entrance is a digital display, which shows instantaneous power output, total energy produced, and quantity of carbon dioxide avoided to date.
-We hope our system, mounted on a roof fully visible from the main parking lot, will encourage people to take a greater interest in sustainable alternatives to traditional energy, which mostly comes from limited resources that pollute the environment as they are used.
+On the wall near the front door are displays for the systems showing instantaneous power output, total energy produced, and quantity of cabon dioxide avoided to date.
+We hope the array of panels, some mounted on a roof that is fully visible from the main parking lot, will encourage people to take a greater interest in sustainable alternatives to traditional energy, which mostly comes from limited resources that pollute the environment as they are used.

-This system does not provide all our power but, at this point, it does what we are able to do.
-Some renewable energy is a lot better than none.
+These systems do not provide all our power but, at this point, they do what we are able, and some renewable energy is a lot better than none.
 By now, everyone should know the dangers of relying on imported finite resources for our energy needs.
 We are extremely grateful to NYSERDA for their financial assistance and to Renovus Energy for guiding us through the process.

 FREQUENTLY ASKED QUESTIONS